q935970314/Deep-FlexISP/README.md

 Xiaomi Inc., China

-This is the official implementation of [Deep-FlexISP: A Three-Stage Framework for Night Photography Rendering](https://openaccess.thecvf.com/content/CVPR2022W/NTIRE/papers/Liu_Deep-FlexISP_A_Three-Stage_Framework_for_Night_Photography_Rendering_CVPRW_2022_paper.pdf).
+This is the official implementation of our paper [Deep-FlexISP: A Three-Stage Framework for Night Photography Rendering](https://openaccess.thecvf.com/content/CVPR2022W/NTIRE/papers/Liu_Deep-FlexISP_A_Three-Stage_Framework_for_Night_Photography_Rendering_CVPRW_2022_paper.pdf).